korbinian90/ROMEO/README.md

 ## Known issues
 ### v1.4
 - single echo unwrapping with magnitude and default mask leads to ReadOnlyMemory error.
 Fixed in v1.4.1
+- binary data type for mask not supported.
+Fixed in v2.0.1

 ## Feedback
 Feature requests and bug reports are welcome!